walliscode/SteamRot/README.md

 It will have a pure virtual function (CreateLogic()) that will return a unique pointer to a Logic object.
 So a MovementLogicFactory will create a MovementLogic object depending on the parameters passed to it.

+## Testing

+### user_interface

+#### Testing UI Elements

+The TestUIElementDataProvider.h file defines a class with static methods that provide some specific methods.
+(This could be updated in the future to provide randomly generated data so we can provide a wider range of test cases).

+So any new UIElement type will need to have a static method added to this class to provide data.

+The ui_element_factory_helpers.h defines a series of functions that will compare the flatbuffers data to the produced UIElement (from the UIElementFactory configure).

+Any new UIElement type will need to have a new test function added to this file.

+The ui_element_factory_helpers.cpp file also contains a full template specialization for each flatbuffers data type to UIElement type.
+Any new UIElement type will need to have a new template specialization added to this file.
+These templates are to allow for testing a nested strcture of UIElements.

 ## Style Guide